 Sleeping Bag

-Perhaps the most beloved item in a hiker’s kit.
-After a long day on the trail is there anything better than crawling into a warm sleeping bag and drifting off to Mother Nature’s wonderous soundtrack?
-Intangibles aside, it is important to have a sleeping bag that meets both your own individual needs and the dictates of the environment into which you are venturing.
+Perhaps the most cherished item in a hiker’s kit.
+After a long day on the trail is there anything better than crawling into a warm sleeping bag (or quilt) and drifting off to Mother Nature’s wondrous soundtrack?
+Intangibles aside, it’s important to have a sleeping bag that meets both your own individual needs and the dictates of the environment into which you are venturing.
 Consider the following points:

 Down Vs Synthetic